openhive-network/HAfAH/src/hive_fork/Readme.md

 It is possible to have multiple applications which process blocks independent on each other.

+Blocks data are stored in two separated, but similar tables for irreversible and potentialy reversible blocks.

+An Application groups its tables into named contexts.
+Each contexts holds information about its processed events and a fork which is now processed.
+These two pice of information are enaugh to create views which presents combined irreversible and reversible blocks data.
+Each of the views has name started from 'hive.{context_name}_'

 ### CONTEXT REWIND
 The part of the extension which is responsible to register App tables, save and rewind  operation on the tables.